Pictures and Stories from Winslow Arizona’s Historic Entertainment District!

 Winslow: A City in Motion

 Thanks to the dedication of “10,000 Friendly Faces,” Winslow has become a “Must See” Route 66 attraction.
-From the Standin’ on the Corner Foundation, to the resurrection of the La Posada, to the beautification of the Historic Entertainment District, Winslow is indeed a City in Motion.
+From the Standin’ on the Corner Foundation, to the resurrection of the historic Harvey House the La Posada Hotel, to the beautification of the Historic Entertainment District, Winslow is indeed a City in Motion.

 Editor Lori Bentley Law